 This Medication Guide has been approved by the U.S. Food and Drug Administration.

-Gilenya is a trademark of Novartis AG.
+Gilenya is a registered trademark of Novartis AG.

 Novartis Pharma Stein AG